 In reality your dog is much safer not wearing a collar at home, and from the point of view of worrying if it does get out and go walk-about, the insertion of a simple microchip will allow all vets and shelters to find out who the dog does belong too and contact the owners immediately.

-Dogs that have fear of noises and professional escape artists are the dogs that are more at risk.
+Dogs that have fear of noises, just adopted and not settled down, and professional escape artists are the dogs that are more at risk.
 I have worked with dogs with storm fear phobia wherein not only have they tried to go over the gate/wall, they have gone straight through windows to escape the perceived threat.
+Another incidence that can occur is that if two dogs are playing in the garden with the collars on and collar is snagged gets snagged on an eye tooth or a tree for example.

 Anyway, look at the picture, draw your own conclusions and please do pass on the possible dangers involved.
 There is also another article on collars below which gives you more information on other problems and health concerns that can occur.